waterjugs/HLL-Sequential-Seed-SYN/README.md

 IF YOU WANT YOUR COMPUTER TO GO TO SLEEP AFTER SEEDING!

--Go to the instal directory should be "C:\users\*youruserprofile*\hll-seq-seed" -Find the script.bat file.
+- Go to the instal directory should be "C:\users\*youruserprofile*\hll-seq-seed"
+- Find the script.bat file.
--Right Click the file and select "edit in Notepad"
+- Right Click the file and select "edit in Notepad"
--Go to the end of the file
+- Go to the end of the file
-Delete the letters "REM" and the space.
+- Delete the letters "REM" and the space.

 It should now read like

-"
-echo Putting the PC to sleep... powercfg -h off rundll32.exe powrprof.dll,SetSuspendState 0,1,0 powercfg -h on
+> echo Putting the PC to sleep... <br>
-"
+> powercfg -h off <br>
+> rundll32.exe powrprof.dll,SetSuspendState 0,1,0 <br>
+> powercfg -h on <br>

-It should put your computer to sleep after seeding now.
+- It should put your computer to sleep after seeding now.